Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "She who loves roses must be patient and not cry out when she is pierced by thorns."
+> "Life is like playing the violin in public and learning the instrument as one goes on."
-> — **Kenji Miyazawa**
+> — **Samuel Butler**

 ---